obazl/dev_ocaml/src/ug/conventions_ug.md

 * `WORKSPACE.bazel`, not `WORKSPACE`

+  * Explicitly name your workspace - make `workspace(name="foo")` the first line of `WORKSPACE.bazel`
+    (replacing `foo` with your workspace name).
+This will make log messages more decipherable, among other things.

 * Use `WORKSPACE.bzl` for extension code needed by `WORKSPACE.bazel`,
   such as `fetch()` functions that [fetch](bootstrap.md#fetch_rules) language rules and external repositories.